akiran703/MultiInputPatientApproach/README.md

 - **Conv Layer 5**: 256 filters, 3×3 kernel, ReLU activation
 - **Fully Connected**: 4096 → 4096 → 1000 → 2 neurons with dropout regularization

+### `4input_alexnet.py` and `7input_alexnet.py`
+This file implements a multi-input AlexNet architecture that simultaneously processes 4 or 7 CT scan images from the same patient:

+- **Architecture**: Four parallel AlexNet branches that process different CT slices
+- **Input**: 1, 4, or 7 CT scan images (224×224×3) per patient
+- **Data handling**: Automatically adjusts patient data to have exactly 4 or 7 images (adds zeros if needed)
+- **Training**: Uses transfer learning with pre-trained weights
+- **Datasets**: Trained on clustered COVID dataset, then fine-tuned on a second dataset for cross-dataset validation

+**Key Features:**
+- Patient-centric approach ensuring all images from a patient contribute to diagnosis
+- Cross-dataset transfer learning for improved generalization
+- Optimized with Adam optimizer and appropriate learning rates
+- Includes comprehensive training visualization and metrics

 ### `finalpredictionmodel.py`
 This file implements a traditional single-input CNN with patient-level aggregation methods:

 - **Architecture**: AlexNet-inspired CNN processing individual CT images
-- **Input**: Single CT scan images (200×200×3)
+- **Input**: Single CT scan images (224×224×3)
 - **Aggregation Methods**:
   - **Averaging Method**: Averages prediction probabilities across all patient images
   - **Majority Voting**: Takes majority vote across individual image predictions
+  - **Entropy-based Weighting**: Intelligently weighs each scans prediction based on the model's confidence (Method tried post UROC SOAR)
+  - **Z-score Normalization**: calculates the mean and standard deviation of the COVID-19 probabilities across all of a single patient's CT scans,                                  then transforms each scans probability into a Z-score.(Method tried post UROC SOAR)
+  - **Majority Voting**: Give each scans prediction a weight based on the model's confidence.
+A prediction with high confidence (i.e., a probability                           close to 0 or 1) is given more weight (Method tried post UROC SOAR)
-- **Metrics**: Comprehensive evaluation including precision, recall, F1-score, and confusion matrix
+- **Metrics**: Comprehensive evaluation including accuracy, precision, recall, F1-score, and confusion matrix

 **Key Features:**
 - Individual image processing with patient-level decision aggregation
-- Two different patient-level prediction strategies
+- 5 different patient-level prediction strategies
+- Optimized with SGD optimizer and appropriate learning rates
 - Detailed performance metrics and patient-wise analysis
 - Cross-dataset evaluation for robustness testing